 In 2021 and 2022 I was the convenor of this course.
 This second-year Bachelor course runs every Semester 1 and usually has about 400 students.
 It's not mandatory but a requirement for the AI course.

 In 2020 I was the second examiner and supporting the course with tutoring and marking.
 In 2021 Yoshihiro (Yoshi) Maruyama was a co-convenor of the course, and the taught the entire second half of the course.
 In 2022 he was not a convenor anymore but continued to lecture the second half.

 In 2021 I delivered 3 weeks (25%) of the Algorithms course, convened by Hanna Kurniawati.
 Formally, I was the second examiner.
-Again in 2023 I joined as second examiner (and will likely also give lectures), where I will support the (new) convenor Ahad N. Zehmakan.
+I taught:

 Guest lecture AI in Games in the course Structured Programming (COMP1110)